Apple Cider Vinegar And Cystitis

 How to Use Apple Cider Vinegar for Cystitis (with Cautions)

 If you're considering using ACV for cystitis, it's essential to proceed cautiously and consult a healthcare professional.
-The following information is for educational purposes only and does not constitute medical advice.
-Never use ACV as a replacement for prescribed medical treatment.
+Which means the following information is for educational purposes only and does not constitute medical advice. **Never use ACV as a replacement for prescribed medical treatment.

 Some people dilute ACV in water and drink it.
 Commonly suggested dilutions range from 1-2 tablespoons of ACV in 8 ounces of water.
 It's advisable to start with a smaller amount and observe your body's reaction.